Trapped: The Alex Cooper Story: Plot

-Late one night, a young girl is running down the street barefoot and ducks behind a parked car to avoid a passing car.
+Late one night, a young woman is running down the street barefoot and ducks behind a parked car to avoid a passing car.
 After putting on the flip flops that she was carrying, she ducks behind a bus stop.
 When a bus comes around the corner, she gets in front of it.

-9 months ago in Victorville, California, 15-year-old Alex Cooper (Addison Holley) is a student at high school who helps in their recycling program.
+15-year-old Alex Cooper (Addison Holley) is a student at high school who helps in their recycling program.
 One day, she meets Frankie Jackson (Nicolette Pearse) and they fall in love.
 They spend time together at places like the beach, the boardwalk, a bowling alley, and Frankie's house.

-When her Mormon parents (Kate Drummond and Steve Cumyn) ask her where she has been spending her time, Alex admits her crush on Frankie.
-After her parents throw her out of the house, Alex stays with a sympathetic neighbor for a while.
+When her Mormon parents, Jessica and Dennis (Kate Drummond and Steve Cumyn) ask her where she has been spending her time, Alex admits her crush on Frankie.
+After they throw her out of the house, Alex stays with her sympathetic neighbor, Daniella (Alexandra Chavez).

 One day, her parents pick her up and tell her she is going to stay in Utah with her grandparents (Roger Dunn and Lynne Griffin) in St. George, Utah for a while.
-To Alex's surprise, they take her to live with Johnny and Tiana Simm (Ian Lake and Sara Booth), who "take in troubled kids like Alex" and practice conversion therapy and happen to know Alex's grandparents.
+To Alex's surprise, they take her to live with Johnny and Tiana Simms (Ian Lake and Sara Booth), who "take in troubled kids like Alex" and practice conversion therapy and happen to know Alex's grandparents.
 As their daughter pleads with them to not leave her with strangers, her parents insist this will "help" her so that she may enter the Celestial Kingdom.

 Also in the Simms' care is a juvenile ex-con named Damon (Kaleb Horn) who undergoes the Simms' training at the suggestion given to him by his parole officer and a boy named Henry (Dante Scott) who was caught making out with his boyfriend.
 While Alex is held against her will, doesn't know where she is on a map, and is cut off from all contact with the outside world, the Simms warn her that they know everyone in the community like the teachers and the police and no one will side with her.
 At first, that appears to be the case as Alex's parents gave the Simms custody and no one will help her.
 Attempting to force her to disavow her sexual orientation, they force her to stand facing the wall while wearing a backpack full of rocks all day.
 This even happened when they found out that Alex called her parents begging them to take her out of their program.